anfperez/code-assessment-web/README.md

 I was able to get "Remove From Cart" working, albeit with a bunch of errors.
 First, let's go back to "Add to Cart" -- this actually adds an entire instance of the Products Card to the Cart.
 The Products Card still behaves as if it were in the ProductsList.
 That is a major error that I am still trying to address.

+Update: Was able to get removeFromCart working in a better way than usual with better functionality than before!

 The + and - buttons do not have correct functionality at this time either.
 Still working on this.

 ### Future Improvements